Mobile menu toggle

 Photo: Apple

-As Apple kicks off 2026 with fresh motivation for anyone trying to maintain their New Year’s fitness resolutions, new research from the Apple Heart and Movement Study reveals Apple Watch wearers tend to buck the trend of abandoned fitness goals, the iPhone giant said Friday.
+New research from the Apple Heart and Movement Study reveals that Apple Watch wearers tend to buck the trend of abandoned fitness goals, Apple said Friday.

 Data shows Apple Watch users consistently maintain elevated exercise levels well past the notorious “Quitter’s Day” in mid-January.
-And Apple now offers more ways to keep you motivated, too.
-All the more reason not to give up too soon.
+To build on that in 2026, Apple now offers more ways to keep Apple Watch users motivated so they can nail their New Year’s fitness resolutions.

 Why Apple Watch users stick with fitness goals longer than most